Sharing stories of how and why builders and communities are using British Columbia’s new energy-performance building standard.

 All five builders highlighted in the case study projects relied on six strategies, techniques, and considerations to boost the energy-efficiency performance of the featured homes:

-- BAN BRIDGES A break in your insulation acts like a bridge that carries heat straight out of the house.
+- Minimize Thermal Bridges: A break in your insulation acts like a bridge that carries heat straight out of the house.
 Take care with corners, junctions, gaps and studs!

-- THINK ABOUT DOORS & WINDOWS Carefully consider their energy performance, size, and location.
+- Think about Doors and Windows: Carefully consider their energy performance, size, and location.